Skip to main content

 Joomla Integration

 The Perfbase Joomla system plugin provides automatic profiling for HTTP requests and CLI commands.
-Supports Joomla 4.4+ and 5.x.
+Supports Joomla 4.4 and 5.x on PHP 8.1 through 8.x.

 Installation